 Adam has studied with Dr. Mark Hopkins, Dr. Dale Lonis, and Dr. Glenn D. Price in pedagogy and conducting, with degrees from University of Calgary (B.Mus, B.Ed) and Acadia University (M.Ed).

 Recently, Adam’s school bands have been recognized at Whistler Cantando (Gold and Silver), Alberta International Band Festival (Superior), and the CMS Band on the Bow at Alberta Band Association Festival of Bands (Superior).

 Director Choral Waves

 Diego went to UBC for his Bachelor of Education degree.
 Since then has taught as a high school music director (choir, concert band and jazz band) at several high schools in BC and Alberta, including Banff High School, Bow Valley High School in Cochrane, Bert Church High School in Airdrie, East Lake School in Chestermere and currently, Webber Academy.
-He is in demand as a guest conductor and clinician with various community and high school music ensembles and is assistant director and a member of the Airdrie Community Choir.
+He is in demand as a guest conductor and clinician with various community and high school music ensembles.

 Aurora Claire Borin

 Aurora Claire Borin began playing the piano when she was just a few years old, banging out notes on her mom’s old upright in the living room of their home in Detroit, Michigan.
 On-and-off lessons ensued until one day in high school when she said those words that every parent wants to hear: “Mom, Dad, I want to go into music!”
 In 2006, she received a Bachelor of Music degree from the University of Western Ontario specializing in music history and theory.
 While there, she studied piano with Sonja Behrens and James Anagnoson.
 More recently, Aurora has continued to work to improve her piano skills, taking lessons from Peter Jancewicz.